David F. Swensen: Legacy and honors

 Swensen won numerous awards for his investing and management of Yale's endowment.
 In 2012, he won the Yale Medal for "outstanding individual service to the University."
 In 2008, he was awarded the American Academy of Arts & Sciences Fellowship and the year prior, the Mory's Cup for "conspicuous service to Yale."
 Also in 2007, he was awarded the Hopkins Medal "for commitment, devotion and loyalty to Hopkins School."
 In 2004, he won the Institutional Investor Award for Excellence in Investment Management.

 In 2008, he was inducted into Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with Alfred Jones, Bruce Kovner, George Soros, Jack Nash, James Simons, Julian Roberston, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Paul Tudor Jones, Seth Klarman and Steven A. Cohen.

+The tower of Yale's Humanities Quadrangle (formerly the Hall of Graduate Studies) was renamed Swensen Tower in March 2015.